-Performed as a 1930s radio drama, The Flying Flamingo Sisters is bursting with humor for all ages, orchestral scoring and some of the most talented voices on Broadway.
+Performed as a 1930s radio drama, The Flying Flamingo Sisters is bursting with humor for all ages, orchestral scoring and some of the most talented voices of stage and screen.

 When their ace pilot parents (and adorable puppy) mysteriously disappear over the Pacific, the Flamingo sisters — Flo, Faye and Franny — set off to rescue them.
 Along the way, they escape the clutches of their evil Uncle Freidrich (who believes girls should never pilot aeroplanes) and join a flying circus.
 The Flamingo sisters quickly become a smashing sensation, performing aerial acrobatics, wing walking and other death-defying feats in a biplane.